krishnagupta/uprise-interview-challenge-booking/README.md

 1. Book Event

 - Add datepicker (to choose date) use "react-dates" npm package

-- Input (to add 30 or 60 minute duration)

 - Dropdown to pick timezone (can keep 4-5 limited option)